 Construction and operation effects on special-status bats would be the same as described above for CEQA.
 Construction of Alternative 1 or 3 would result in a substantial adverse effect on special-status bats as compared to the No Project Alternative due to the removal of suitable habitat and potential loss or disturbance of active roosts and displacement of bats from roost sites.
-Operation of Alternative 1 or 3 may result in disturbance of roosting or foraging bats or illness or mortality of bats from consumption of insects contaminated with methylmercury as compared to the No Project Alternative but is not anticipated to result in destruction of habitat.
+Operation of Alternative 1 or 3 may result in disturbance of roosting or foraging bats as compared to the No Project Alternative but is not anticipated to result in injury or mortality of individuals or destruction of habitat.
 Furthermore, implementation of Alternative 1 or 3 would have the beneficial effects of providing a new drinking water source and foraging habitat for bats.
-With implementation of Mitigation Measures WILD-1.32, WILD-1.33, WILD-1.34, VEG-2.2, VEG-3.2, VEG-4.1, VEG-4.2, and WQ-1.1, effects would be reduced to no adverse effect.
+With implementation of Mitigation Measures WILD-1.32, WILD-1.33, WILD-1.34, VEG-2.2, VEG-3.2, VEG-4.1, and VEG-4.2, effects would be reduced to no adverse effect.
+Operation of Alternative 1 or 3 would result in no adverse effect on special-status bats.